EarthSciML/EarthSciMLBase.jl/docs/src/index.md

 ## Feature List

   - Operations to compose ModelingToolkit.jl equation systems together.
-  - Operations to add intitial and boundary conditions to systems and to turn ODE systems into PDE systems, and to provide coordinate transformations.
+  - Operations to add initial and boundary conditions to systems and to turn ODE systems into PDE systems, and to provide coordinate transformations.
   - Operations to add Advection terms to systems.
   - A `Simulator` type for running large-scale simulations.